prince9318/prince9318/README.md

 - 🌍  I'm based in Bangalore, India
 - ✉️  You can contact me at [pko62547@gmail.com](mailto:pko62547@gmail.com)
-- 🚀  I'm currently working on [MindSpark-Blogs](https://github.com/prince9318/MindSpark-Blogs)
+- 🚀  I'm currently working on [QuickChat - Webapp](https://github.com/prince9318/chat-app)
 - 🧠  I'm learning Next.js and MySQL.
 - 🤝  Do you have any project in mind, I'm open to collaborate